amrvac/amrvac/doc/par.md

 _geometry.t_ module.
 Similarly, a switch for the divergence of a vector is the `typediv` switch.
 When the 'limited' variant is used, one must set the corresponding gradient_limiter array to select a limiter (per level).

-### TRAC fixes {#par_tracfix}

-Due to limited spatial resolution, numerically underresolved transition region in numerical models of solar atmosphere leads to significant underestimation of coronal density and large errors in thermodynamic evolution.
-Transition Region Adaptive thermal Conduction (TRAC) invented by Johnson and Bradshaw (2019 ApJL, 873, L22) is implemented to fix this problem by setting `trac=T` for 1D HD and multidimensional MHD solar atmospheric models.

 ## Boundlist {#par_boundlist}